donateoa/jhipster-client-search/readme.md

 ````

 ## Copy EntityFilter into your Project
 Copy the source folder [src/www/entity_filter](https://github.com/donateoa/jhipster-client-search/tree/master/src) into the `src/main/webapp/app/components`.

-Once you copied the folder replace the name of your new project in entity-filter.module.ts
+NOTE: Once you copied the folder replace the name of your new project in entity-filter.module.ts

-NOTA: until it have been done replace the name of project in also in
+NOTE: until it have been done replace the name of project in also in
 `src/generator/route.ts` and `src/generator/module.ts`

 ## Add search bar